 - Mongol invasions of Japan;

-In the 10th century, the Samurai emerged as a social class (Bushi).
-They established themselves in the government starting from the Taira clan (1167).
-The samurai followed a code of honor called Bushido.
+In the 10th century, the Samurais emerge as a social class (Bushi).
+They established themselves in the government starting with the Taira clan (1167).
+The samurais followed a code of honor called Bushido.
 In this code, it was preferable to die with honor than to live without it.
-The Samurai ceased to be a social class starting in the year 1878, due to Meiji restoration.
+The Samurais ceased to be a social class starting in 1878, due to Meiji Restoration.

-Samurais really have a lot of history to talk about, but we need to continue with the vast Japanese history.
+The Samurais indeed have a lot of history to talk about, but we need to continue with the vast Japanese history.
 The loyalty of the samurais to their code of honor and their skill with the katana is remarkable.
-Several wars and important events in Japanese history took place in the following periods; below I will list some important points:
+Several wars and important events in the history of Japan occurred in the following periods, below I will list some important points:

 - Kemmu Restoration;